-Stonewater manages homes around the country, so to find information specific to where you live you can contact us, or have a look at our website, where you'll always find the most up-to-date and relatable information - stonewater.org/iownmyhome.
+Stonewater manages homes around the country, so to find information specific to where you live you can contact us, or have a look at our website, where you'll always find the most up to date and relatable information - stonewater.org/iownmyhome.

-What is a lease?
+What is a shared ownership lease?

-A lease is a legally binding document which sets out the rights and responsibilities for you (the leaseholder/ lessee) and Stonewater (the landlord/lessor).
+Through a shared ownership lease, you purchase a share of your property and pay rent on the rest.
+The lease is a legally binding document which sets out the rights and responsibilities for you (the leaseholder/lessee) and Stonewater (the landlord/lessor).